afunnydev/tinysociety/content/articles/2018-08-06-what-insulation-should-i-get-for-my-tiny-house-roof.md

 *Pros:* Easy to source, lightweight, fairly inexpensive, and easy to install, uses partly recycled materials.

-*Cons:* Can grow mold quickly if exposed to moisture in cold climates, highly flammable, creates air pollution, vapor barriers required, can easily irritate the skin and eyes if protective gear such as goggles and gloves are not used.
+*Cons:* Can grow mold quickly if exposed to moisture in cold climates, highly flammable, creates air pollution, vapor barriers required, can easily irritate the skin and eyes if protective gear such as goggles like [Bolle Safety goggles](https://droppe.com/supplier/bolle) and gloves are not used.

 **Cost:** approx. $0.64 - $1.19 per square foot